dansman805/gm0/source/docs/power-and-electronics/sensor-glossary.rst

 - Magnetic
    - Hall Effect Sensor REV (`REV-31-1462 <https://www.revrobotics.com/rev-31-1462/>`_)

-Optical
+opticaw
 -------

-- Color
+- cowow
-   - Adafruit RGB
+   - adafwuit w-wgb
-   - REV Color
+   - wev c-cowow
-   - MR Color
+   - mw cowow
-- Computer Vision
+- computew v-vision
-   - Hardware
+   - hawdwawe
-      - PixyCMU
+      - pixycmu
-   - Software
+   - softwawe
-      - OpenCV (EasyOpenCV)
+      - o-opencv (easyopencv)
-      - Vuforia
+      - vufowia
-      - TFLite
+      - t-tfwite

-Distance
+distance
 --------

-- ToF
+- tof
-- Ultrasonic
+- uwtwasonic

-Other
+o-othew
 -----

-- IMU
+- imu
-   - Accelerometer
+   - a-accewewometew
-   - Gyroscope
+   - g-gywoscope
-   - Compass
+   - c-compass
-   - Magnetometer
+   - magnetometew

-Logic Level Converter
+wogic wevew convewtew
 ---------------------

-The old Modern Robotics system run on 5v sensor logic.
-The new REV Robotics system uses 3.3v.
-For most off the shelf sensors, this doesn’t cause any problems, but for some existing FTC sensors it does.
-To solve this REV sells boards, called `logic level converters <https://www.revrobotics.com/rev-31-1389/>`_, that convert the sensor data to be readable by the REV hubs.
-The `REV Expansion Hub <https://docs.revrobotics.com/rev-control-system/control-system-overview/expansion-hub-basics>`_ guide has a chart detailing what adapters are needed for what sensors.
+the owd modewn wobotics system wun on 5v s-sensow wogic. rawr x3 the nyew wev wobotics system uses 3.3v. ʘwʘ fow most off the shewf s-sensows, ʘwʘ this doesn’t c-cause any pwobwems, (ꈍᴗꈍ) but f-fow some existing ftc sensows it does. ʘwʘ to sowve this wev sewws boawds, -.- c-cawwed `logic level converters <https://www.revrobotics.com/rev-31-1389/>`_, that convewt the s-sensow data to be w-weadabwe by the wev hubs. the `REV Expansion Hub <https://docs.revrobotics.com/rev-control-system/control-system-overview/expansion-hub-basics>`_ guide has a chawt d-detaiwing nyani a-adaptews awe nyeeded fow nyani s-sensows. σωσ

-.. attention:: According to REV testing, goBILDA, REV and TorqueNado motors don’t need logic level converters, but only some NeveRest motors worked with no discernable reason why.
+.. attention:: accowding to wev t-testing, (ꈍᴗꈍ) gobiwda, ( ͡o ω ͡o ) w-wev and towquenado motows don’t n-nyeed wogic wevew convewtews, σωσ b-but onwy some nevewest motows w-wowked with nyo discewnabwe weason why. -.-

-It is ideal to not use logic level converters to simplify your wiring.
-If you need to, there is a best practice.
-Electrical tape the connectors on either end, this helps with static, and it keeps it from being physically disconnected.
-This does produce a very noticeable effect with encoders on fields with lots of static.
+it is ideaw t-to nyot use wogic wevew convewtews t-to simpwify y-youw wiwing.
+(U ﹏ U) i-if you nyeed to, (˘ω˘) thewe is a best pwactice. òωó ewectwicaw tape the connectows on eithew end, -.- this hewps w-with static, rawr x3 and it keeps it fwom being physicawwy disconnected. σωσ this does p-pwoduce a vewy nyoticeabwe e-effect with encodews o-on fiewds with wots of static. σωσ

-The second tip is to never tape over the middle or LED.
-The board generates a very small amount of heat, and it’s very easy to overheat if it can’t ventilate, also don’t fully enclose it in any cases without holes.
+the second tip is to nyevew tape o-ovew the middwe ow wed. >w< the boawd g-genewates a vewy s-smow amount o-of heat, UwU and it’s v-vewy easy to ovewheat if it c-can’t ventiwate, rawr x3 awso don’t fuwwy encwose it i-in any cases without h-howes. >w<